dedev-sys/tinochain/README-Server.md

-# BlockSim - Server-Side Overview
+# TINOCHAIN - Server-Side Overview

-This document details the server-side architecture and important aspects of the BlockSim application.
+This document details the server-side architecture and important aspects of the TINOCHAIN application.
 The server-side logic is primarily handled by Next.js (Server Actions and Server Components), a custom blockchain simulation service, and Genkit for AI features.

 ## Core Technologies